-ECHA has set the original timeline in the draft decision to allow for sequential testing in order to fulfil the information requirements addressed in this decision.
-Therefore, your request for an extension is rejected and any adaptations to the requests in this decision are the responsibility of the addressees of the decision.
+ECHA set the original deadline in the draft decision to allow for sequential testing for the requests in this decision.
+Therefore, your request for the extension of the deadline to perform studies that are not requested in this decision (i.e. OECD TG 422 for other category members) is rejected.

-Furthermore, ECHA has aligned the deadlines for all decisions within this category to 30 months.
+ECHA has now harmonized the deadline of all decisions within this category concerning consortial category members and set the deadline to 30 months.